dendronhq/dendron-site/vault/dendron.topic.managed-publishing.advanced.md

 ## Add password protection to your site

 ### Pre-requisites
-- have a [[sprout or higher level plan|dendron.community.roles#environmentalist]] (note: we manage membership on a separate platform. be sure to register with the same email as you do for dendron)
+- have a [[sprout or higher level plan|community.roles#environmentalist]] (note: we manage membership on a separate platform. be sure to register with the same email as you do for dendron)

 ### Steps
 1. [[Create a site|dendron.topic.managed-publishing.quickstart#creating-a-site]] to Dendron